ncotti/makefile-tutorial/README.md

 # Makefile Tutorial

 Makefile template for C and Assembly projects.
 Simply copy and paste the Makefile in your project, and modify the variables in the section `User modifiable variables` inside the file.
-You may also modify the targets under the `User targets` section or create new ones for further customization.
+You may also modify the targets under the `User targets` section or create new ones for further customization (specially the **run**, **kill** and **debug** targets).

 Capabilities: